 Street art legend Pure Evil and Dan Doherty from the art duo Art+Believe talk to Art Related Noise in front of a live audience in Brighton.
 Recorded at the Artist Residence hotel the artists discuss the changing nature of street art.

-EPISODE THREE, SEASON TWO – BEN EINE
+EPISODE THIRTEEN – BEN EINE

 Known for his typefaces and original fonts.
 Ben Eine is one of the biggest names in typographic art.
 With a background in graffiti he started out painting shutters and trains.
 Now he has a piece of work hanging in the White House and his street art is sought after around the world.